Attack of the Killer Tomatoes: Production

-Filming took place in Oceanside and other parts of San Diego County.
+Filming took place in Oceanside and other parts of San Diego County, including Balboa Park and University of California, San Diego.
 The finished film contains footage of a real helicopter crash.
-In a scene showing law enforcement officers firing their weapons to ward off tomatoes in a field, a $60,000 Hiller Aircraft UH-12E that had been rented for the production was supposed to have landed in the tomato patch behind the officers, but during the landing, its tail rotor struck the ground, causing the craft to spin out of control near the ground, roll over, and burst into flames.
+In a scene showing law enforcement officers firing their weapons to ward off tomatoes in a field, a $60,000 Hiller Aircraft UH-12E that had been rented for the production was supposed to land in the tomato patch behind the officers.
+But during the landing the Hiller's tail rotor struck the ground, causing the craft to spin out of control near the ground, roll over, and burst into flames.
 The helicopter pilot escaped without serious injury.
-The crash was caught on film as the cameras were rolling at the time.
-The crash was later worked into the film.
+The crash was caught on film, as the cameras were rolling at the time, and later worked into the final product with added dialogue about a "kamikaze tomato" hitting the helicopter.

 Music

 The theme song, written by DeBello, describes the tomatoes' rampages through the world, describing that they have killed a man named Herman Farbage while he was taking out the garbage, that the mayor is on vacation to get out of stopping them, that they have scared off the National Guard, and that they have even eaten the narrator's sister.
 This theme song is used in different variations over the course of the series, here simply sounding like the score of an old monster movie with lyrics and a more catchy tune.
 All other music was written by Gordon Goodwin and Paul Sundfor with lyrics by Dillon, DeBello, and Peace.

-The song "Puberty Love" was sung by the then-teenaged Matt Cameron, who later became the drummer for Soundgarden and since 1998 has been the drummer for Pearl Jam.
+The song "Puberty Love" was sung by the then-teenaged Matt Cameron, who later became the drummer for Soundgarden and between 1998 and 2025 was the drummer for Pearl Jam.